HookedBehemoth/blog/content/udon.md

 }
 ```
 Inspired by UdonPieCompiler, MerlinVR developed a C# compiler.
-Since traditional Unity scripting is done in this language, this is a well fit.
+Since traditional Unity scripting is done in this language, it fits well.
 In addition, most previous issues have been resolved, and even recursion is possible.

 Merlin is also well known for releasing various tools to help VRChat world creators like [USharpVideo](https://github.com/MerlinVR/USharpVideo), which uses UdonSharp.